orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 ---
-title: Quick Start for beginners
+title: Quick Start for Beginners
 description: The Quick Start Guide is a basic introduction to the Orchid infrastructure.
 ---